 Over recent decades our industry has been led into a situation where many of our breeds are now heavily dependent on human intervention, particularly at lambing time but also at many other times during the sheep calendar to ensure their survival and production at suitable levels, a management philosophy unsustainable in the future.

-For the last seven years we have been making use of FEC (Faecal Egg count) to both determine if a group of sheep need drenching and to test the efficacy of various drench groups.
-I have also individually sampled all ram lambs intended for breeding.
-I have now selected lines of sheep lines of sheep within our two terminal sire breeds which are showing significant resistance to internal parasites.
-In addition to this for the last five years we have also been selecting rams which show resilience to worm challenges by maintaining fast growth rates and reduced levels of dagginess.
+Since 2009 we regularly carry out a FEC (Faecal Egg Count) to both determine if a group of sheep need drenching and to test the efficacy of various drench groups.
+We also individually sample all ram lambs intended for breeding.
+We have now selected lines of sheep within both our terminal sire breeds, which are showing significant resistance to internal parasites.
+For several years we have been part of a network of 26 farms involved in regularly monitoring worm egg counts as part of the Zoetis Parasite Watch Scheme and recently featured in an article commenting on Egg counts – Farmer’s Guardian.
+For the last five years we have also been selecting rams showing resilience to worm challenges by maintaining fast growth rates and reduced levels of dagginess.

 Scrapie was an insidious disease for many years, causing significant welfare problems in some sheep flocks.
 For the past twenty five years, long before the inception of the NSP (National Scrapie Plan) we

 have tested all our stock rams for genetic resistance to Scrapie, and for several years all our female replacements.
 Our flock could now be described as almost totally resistant, but we will still continue to test all stock rams until the UK flock achieves total eradication of Scrapie.